What is Gig Performer?

-Gig Performer™ is an application to allow you to use your computer and an audio interface for live music performance.
-Whether you’re part of a band or a solo artist you can use Gig Performer™ to manage all the sounds and/or effects processing you need when you’re on stage.
+Gig Performer® is an audio plugin host application to allow you to use your Windows PC or Mac along with an audio interface for live music performance.
+Whether you’re part of a band or a solo artist you can use Gig Performer® to manage all the sounds and/or effects processing you need when you’re on stage.

 On what platforms does Gig Performer run?

-Gig Performer™ is designed to run on both OS X and MS Windows so the user can work in whichever environment is most familiar and comfortable.
+Gig Performer® is designed to run on both Mac OS X and Microsoft Windows so the user can work in whichever environment is most familiar and comfortable.

 How does licensing work?

-A single license allows Gig Performer™ to be activated simultaneously on two computers with the same OS.
-So buying a Mac license lets you run Gig Performer™ on two Macs simultaneously and buying a Windows license lets you run Gig Performer™ on two Windows PCs simultaneously.
-We also offer a bundle consisting of both a Mac and Windows license, which of course lets you run Gig Performer™ on up to two Mac and up to two PCs.
+We also offer a bundle consisting of both a Mac and Windows license, which of course lets you run Gig Performer® on up to three Mac and up to three PCs.

-If you need to run Gig Performer™ on a third machine, you can deactivate your license on one of your other machines and then activate on the third machine.
+If you need to run Gig Performer® on a fourth machine, you can deactivate your license on one of your other machines and then reactivate it on the fourth machine.

 Can I use the same gig file on both a Mac and a Windows PC?

-This mechanism also works even if not all plugins are present on one of the systems.
-GP has a built in “Chameleon” plugin that will “pretend” to be the missing plugin, obviously not producing any sound, but will turn into a real plugin on a system where the plugin does exist.
-This allows you to edit gig files even when some plugins are missing, although of course you cannot edit the missing plugins.
+This mechanism also works even if not all audio plugins are present on one of the systems.
+Gig Performer has a built in “Chameleon” plugin that will “pretend” to be the missing audio plugin, obviously not producing any sound, but will turn into a real audio plugin on a system where the audio plugin does exist.
+This allows you to edit gig files even when some audio plugins are missing, although of course you cannot edit the missing audio plugins.

-A Rack Space is a container for a collection of plugins (in the back) wired together any way you like along with a collection of SmartPanels (in the front) to control those plugin parameters in real time using widgets (knobs, sliders, buttons and so forth).
+A Rackspace is a container for a collection of audio plugins (in the back) wired together any way you like along with a collection of panels (in the front) to control those audio plugin parameters in real time using widgets (knobs, sliders, buttons and so forth).
 A single rackspace could represent all the elements you need for a song or just parts of a song.
-You can switch from one rack space to another instantaneously with no interruption in sound, allowing seamless transitions from one part of a song to another, even in the middle of a bar.
+You can switch from one rackspace to another instantaneously with no interruption in sound, allowing seamless transitions from one part of a song to another, even in the middle of a bar.